Ruth's Chris Interview Questions

 • I am a quick learner (this is a great answer because they will have to spend less time training you).

-• I work well under pressure (this is a great answer because all restaurants have their rush hour and you need to stay focused during this time).
+• I work well under pressure (this is an excellent answer because all restaurants have their rush hour, and you need to stay focused during this time).

 7. What is your greatest weakness?